KxSystems/docs/docs/ref/key.md

 ---
-title: key keyword | Reference | KDB-X and q documentation
+title: key keyword | Reference | kdb+ and q documentation
 description: Keys of a dictionary; key columns of a keyed table; files in a folder; whether a file or name exists; target of a foreign key, type of a vector; or the enumerator of a list.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
-keywords: dictionary, directory, enumeration, file, foreign key, handle, KDB-X, keyed table, q, symbol, til, vector
+keywords: dictionary, directory, enumeration, file, foreign key, handle, kdb+, keyed table, q, symbol, til, vector
 ---

 # `key`